Upper Mustang Trekking 17 Days

 Upper Mustang is an arid river valley and a trans-Himalayan rain shadow area.
 Trekking in the upper Mustang lets you explore the hidden ancient Buddhist kingdom of Lo Manthang, caves, artistic monasteries, and passes.
+The Upper Mustang is closely located to the Tibetan border, and the terrain somewhat resembles Tibet, too.
+Lo-Manthang is the major city in Upper Mustang or also called the capital.
+For thousands of years, this place has had its separate kingdom in Nepal.
+Today, Upper Mustang is famously known as the Lost Forbidden Kingdom.

 Situated at the northern end of Kali Gandaki, near the famous Annapurna Circuit trail, the Upper Mustang trek presents an undisturbed Tibetan Buddhist cultural heritage and an adventurous trekking experience.
 Upper Mustang is a restricted area in Nepal, opened to foreign travelers in 1992.
 Unlike other trekking routes in the Himalayas, Upper Mustang trekking is less crowded and only visited by a handful of trekkers every year.